Home

 Version 1.
 Using the FullCalendar component for showing the events in the way we're used to

-I was essentially trying to recreate a light-version of the semantic web and I was vaguely aware of it at the time.
+I was essentially trying to recreate a light-version of the semantic web.
 The semantic web is an idea from the early 2000's to describe web pages in a way it can be understood by computers.

 2020